kylenewm/Job-Search-Optimization/README.md

 I wanted to gain exposure to all areas within data science (data engineering, data scientist, ML engineer, etc.) so I created a project that would allow me to do while also constructing a useful tool
 # Important Note:

-I only had a 14 day subscription to databricks and placed out of the AWS free tier within a week.
-As a result, I had to redefine the scope of the project that was shown on the project road map.

 ## Redfining Scope:
 The original goal was to create production ready code from webscraping Data to having a web app that user could find a list of relevant roles based on their interests.
 The scope of the project was redefined due to the following limitations.